Energinet-DataHub/energy-origin/doc/architecture/domains/certificates.md

 The reason for this split is certain constraints.
 The constraints are:

 * Registry is under development
-* Integration Event Bus does not exist
+* Integration Event Bus does not exist and the inter-domain events are not defined

 ## Current architecture